eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> O

-- **of course** is a phrase used to express strong agreement or to indicate that something is obvious.
+- **of course**: is a phrase used to express strong agreement or to indicate that something is obvious.

-- **on** in this context links the updates to the specific subject they are about - the project progress.
+- **on**: in this context links the updates to the specific subject they are about - the project progress.
 In English, you use on when you're talking about the topic of communication, like a presentation on science or an update on work.
 It shows a direct relationship between the communication and the topic.

-- **on the right foot** is an idiom meaning to start something in a positive or successful way.
+- **on the right foot**: is an idiom meaning to start something in a positive or successful way.
 For example: ``Starting the day with a healthy breakfast sets you on the right foot.``

 - **one of these days**: is a phrase you use when you talk about something you plan to do soon, but you haven't decided exactly when.
 It's like saying "sometime soon" or "in the near future."
 For example, if you say,`` One of these days, I'll visit Paris``, it means you want to visit Paris and hope to do it sometime soon, but you don't know the exact day yet.